rails/spring/README.md

 Simply create an `.envrc` file with the command `PATH_add bin` in your Rails directory.

+### Enable reloading

+Spring reloads application code, and therefore needs the application to have reloading enabled.

+Please, make sure `config.cache_classes` is `false` in the environments that Spring manages.
+That setting is typically configured in `config/environments/*.rb`.
+In particular, make sure it is `false` for the `test` environment.

 ### Usage

 For this walkthrough I've generated a new Rails application, and run